Because You Were Nice to Me

 - Ironically, Miranda goes through the same thing.
 It's implied that part of the reason she turned from Cerberus (or at least started to see them for what they were) is because Paragon Shepard went out of his/her way to help her with no ulterior motives.
 It also explains why she joined Cerberus in the first place: In exchange for Miranda's services, Cerberus offered to hide and protect her twin sister from their abusive, controlling father, a deal they had faithfully followed through on until Miranda quit.

 - This is one of the reasons Tali'Zorah has such Undying Loyalty to Shepard.
 Quarians are normally treated with contempt and subject to a great deal of Fantastic Racism by the rest of the galaxy.
 But Shepard treats her like an equal.
+When being tried for treason, her people stick "vas Normandy" to her name, thinking that being associated with a human ship and captain will not do her any favors.
+If Shepard gets her cleared, Tali decides to keep the name, thinking that Shepard has been a greater friend to her than any quarian.

 - Metal Gear's Big Boss uses this trope to play the benefactor role a LOT.
 This has essentially become his MO for converting enemies to his side and inspiring unwavering loyalty in his men, and he has become frighteningly efficient at this.